Romania One Week Itinerary: Experience Castles, Culture & Nature

 • Day 5: Explore Brașov

-If you've extra days then you can include SibiuCluj Nacova and the Monasteries of Bucovina
+If you've more days then you could also include SibiuCluj Nacova and the Monasteries of Bucovina.

-After a long flight to Bucharest, it would be best to relax in your hotel.
+After arriving in Bucharest, settle down in your hotel and take it easy on your first day.
 Bucharest is the capital and largest city of Romania.

-After lunch visit the cute little Stavropoleos Monastery Church built in 1724.
-Later you can have a nice stroll in Herastrau Park.
-End your day with dinner at one of the restaurants in city center.
+• After lunch explore the charming Stavropoleos Monastery Church, a hidden gem constructed in 1724.
+Later in afternoon you can have a nice stroll in King Michael I Park (formerly Herăstrău Park), which is a big park on the northern side of Bucharest.
+End your day with dinner at one of the nice restaurants in the city center.

 Piata Unirii (Bucharest)